goulashsoup/pyodide/docs/development/building-from-sources.md

 1. Install Docker

-2. From a git checkout of Pyodide, run `./run_docker`
+2. From a git checkout of Pyodide, run `./run_docker --root`

 3. Run `make` to build.